quellus/blog/_posts/2025-2-7-nginx-vs-apache.md

 ## Conclusion

 Apache is perfect for a specific use-case.
 You have a static webpage that you want to server, and you want the setup to be quick and easy.
-Nginx is complicated and difficult to understand, but it offers the ability to create a reverse proxy.
+Nginx is complicated and difficult to understand, but there are so many exmaples on the internet that you don't necessarily have to understand it to use it.
 Caddy is super easy to get started and very powerful when it comes to implementing HTTPS for static pages or reverse proxies, but it has some limitations with docker networks.

 As of the time of writing this post, I'm mainly using Nginx for my servers, but I plan to continue poking around with Caddy to see if I can find a workaround.
 I realized as I was writing this that there may to specificy a static IP for each docker container, and doing so would eliminate the need for Caddy to use docker's DNS.